• Skip To Content

 Anyone who receives information from us is also under a legal obligation to keep it confidential.

-We are required by law to report certain information to the appropriate authorities, for example infectious diseases such as measles or Meningitis which may endanger others (but not HIV or AIDS), and where a formal court order has been issued.
+We are required by law to report certain information to the appropriate authorities, for example infectious diseases such as measles or meningitis which may endanger others (but not HIV or AIDS), and where a formal court order has been issued.

 Our guiding principle is that we are holding your records in strict confidence.